swift-server/swift-openapi-hummingbird/README.md

 ## RequestContext

-It is a common requirement that the router `RequestContext` is needed in OpenAPI endpoints.
-You can do this by adding a middleware that stores the RequestContext in a TaskLocal.
+It is a common requirement that the router `RequestContext` is used in OpenAPI endpoints.
+You can do this by adding a middleware that stores your RequestContext type in a TaskLocal.

 ```swift
 struct RequestContextMiddleware: RouterMiddleware {